 California residents may purchase additional auto insurance coverage to protect themselves from a negligent driver.
 The additional underinsured coverage, often called "non-insured" or "under-insured" coverage, acts as a buffer between how much you actually have and the liability of an underinsured driver.

-Lastly, you should get what you can afford and what you will need if you are ever involved in a motor vehicle collision with a negligent driver.
+Lastly, you should get enough insurance, what you can afford, and what you will need if you are ever involved in a motor vehicle collision with a negligent driver.
 No one wants to become an injured person in a serious accident.
 However, it is something you should think about.
 If you get into a serious accident with an underinsured driver, you are going to think about your underinsured coverage.

 6. What happens if I'm in a Car Accident?